2007–08 UCF Knights men's basketball team

 The 2007–08 UCF Knights men's basketball team was an NCAA Division I college basketball team that represented the University of Central Florida and competed in Conference USA.
-They played their home games at the UCF Arena in Orlando, Florida, and were led by head coach Kirk Speraw who was in his 15th season with the team.
+They played their home games at the UCF Arena in Orlando, Florida, and were led by head coach Kirk Speraw, who was in his 15th season with the team.
 In the previous year, the Knights finished the season 22-9, 11-5 in C-USA play.

 The 2007–08 season marked the first year that the Knights played in the new UCF Arena.
-From 1991–2007, the team played in the original UCF Arena, now known as The Venue at UCF.
+From 1991 to 2007, the team played in the original UCF Arena, now known as The Venue at UCF.